MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsCustomPolicyPackage.md

 ### -PackageName

 The name of the custom package.
-It cannot be empty or only contain spaces.

 ```yaml
 Type: String